gillibrand/sublimetext-dojo-modules/README.md

 Usage
 -----

-You can insert the found module names as just he module name, or wrapped in a `dojo.require`.
+You can insert the found module names as just the module name, or wrapped in a `dojo.require`.
 Both commands show a quick panel of all discovered module names to pick from.

 	Insert `dojo.require`			Ctrl+Shift+O